Knewest/limited-to-full-colour-RGB-range-converter-shader/README.md

 # Limited (16－235) → Full (0－255) RGB Range Shader:
-You got a Blu-ray or video file that was annoyingly rendered in the limited colour range?
+You got a Blu-ray/DVD or video file that was annoyingly rendered in the limited colour range?
 Everything all grey as a result?
 This soloution will provide a solution.